The other day I was sitting in my bedroom with Clara and Zani and the doorbell rang. And there was dead silence.

 Here’s a hint.
 Those who have followed the blog for a really long time may remember something else.
 I classically conditioned Clara to have a positive emotional response to Summer barking.

 I’ve always been proud of this bit of training.
 It worked out with no downside.
 I didn’t want Clara to “catch” Summer’s reactive barking, so I gave Clara her favorite treat whenever Summer barked.
-I was very consistent and it worked, even to the point that Clara drooled when Summer barked.
-That demonstrated the actual respondent behavior: the body preparing for food.
+I was very consistent, and it worked, even to the point that Clara drooled when Summer barked.
+That showed the actual respondent behavior: the body preparing for food.
 Then she ran to me for her treat.
 You can read about the details in the following posts.
 But please come back, because the plot thickens.